BartyPitt/RoboticsProject/docs/gazebo_simulations.rst

     roslaunch franka_gazebo panda_arm_hand.launch

+..
+  TODO: add in how to run our robot main.py code.

 Now for your reference, here is video showing the whole setup operation that will allow you to run a full simulation.